ahmadsattar750/Task-Parse/README.md

 ## Author

-Built by **Ahmad** as a final-year project.
-Feel free to open an issue or fork the repo if you want to extend it.
+Built by **Ahmad Sattar** as a Web App Development Course Semester Project.